Social Media Evidence in Court: What Investigators Know About Digital Evidence

 - Integrity.
 The evidence must not have been altered, manipulated, or taken out of context.
 Courts increasingly require more than simple screenshots

-When these requirements are met, social media evidence carries significant weight.
-Courts in all 50 states have accepted social media evidence in both civil and criminal proceedings.
+When these requirements are met, social media evidence can carry significant weight.
+Courts in many jurisdictions have accepted social media evidence in both civil and criminal proceedings.

 - Public posts and status updates on Facebook, Instagram, X (formerly Twitter), TikTok, LinkedIn, and other platforms